kalimu/openPoland/README.md

 number of animals from proteted species in Poland changing over the years.

-First we loading the whole dataset and some additional packages for data manipulation and visualization.
+First we need to load the whole date from the dataset.

     data = openPolandData(id =  1981, token = token)